Rising bar chart with an upward orange trend line representing business funding growth

 Effective Cost After Tax Savings

-* Tax savings are estimates based on a 25% tax rate and the 2024 Section 179 limit of $1,220,000.
+* Tax savings are estimates based on a 37% combined rate and the current Section 179 limit.
 Consult your tax advisor.
 Section 179 limits and eligibility vary by year and business type.

 Equipment financing uses the equipment itself as collateral